commercetools/ui-kit/packages/components/inputs/selectable-search-input/docs/additional-info.md

 ## Main Functions and use cases are:

 - Input field for single-line strings.
-Used for search.
+Used for selectable search.